accessiblepixel/oneclickaccessibility2-fork/readme.txt

-=== One Click Accessibility ===
+=== One Click Accessibility 2 Fork ===
-Contributors: pojo.me, KingYes, ariel.k, jzaltzberg, bainternet
+Contributors: jcx, pojo.me, KingYes, ariel.k, jzaltzberg, bainternet, elementor
 Tags: Accessibility, A11y, Toolbar, Tools, wcag, accessible Requires at least: 4.1
-Tested up to: 6.3
+Tested up to: 6.8
 Requires PHP: 5.4
-Stable tag: 2.1.0
+Stable tag: 2.2.0
 License: GPLv2 or later

-The One Click Accessibility toolbar is the fastest plugin to help you make your WordPress website more accessible.
+The 'One Click Accessibility' fork without the online account and GDPR implications of the Elementor version.
+Designed help you make your WordPress website more accessible.

+This fork is looked after by jcx and is currently available online at https://jcx.life/oneclickaccessibility-2-fork

 == Description ==

-The One Click Accessibility toolbar is the fastest plugin to help you make your WordPress website more accessible.
+The 'One Click Accessibility' fork without the online account and GDPR implications of the Elementor version.
+Designed help you make your WordPress website more accessible.

 While most accessibility issues can’t be addressed without directly changing your content, One Click Accessibility adds a number of helpful accessibility features with the minimum amount of setup and without the need for expert knowledge.